master-chief-dadbod/Local-lens-NWA/README.md

 This repository contains a prototype web interface for the Local Lens project in Northwest Arkansas.
 The site is built with simple HTML, CSS and JavaScript.

 ## Running Locally
-Open `index.html` in your browser to explore the demo experience.
 Open `index.html` directly or run the small Node server to explore the demo experience.
 To start the server: